JuliaB-dotcom/first-web-scraper/README.md

 Functionality:
 * Display the lowest prices of popular products.
-* (Ambition) Ability for the user to send an email to admin.
+* Ability for the user to contact admin.

 ## Language